7 Easy Summer Home DIY Projects To Do In A Weekend

 Getting a professional to build your deck can add up in cost, which is why performing the task yourself is a great summer DIY.
 Before construction, it is crucial to find out if you need a permit.
 Ground-level decks are easy to build and generally do not require a permit, but it’s always best to check your city’s guidelines.
 Floorboard materials are going to be the bulk of your budget, so contemplate using low-cost pressure-treated wood for this project.

 This specific project may take multiple summer weekends to finish.
 The materials you need will consist of concrete, gravel, bolts, screws, lumber, bricks and stain for wood.
-This project is on the high price end, so consider getting a personal loan from Rocket Loans® to expand your budget.
+This project is on the high price end, so consider your deck financing options, such as getting a personal loan from Rocket Loans® to expand your budget.
 Rocket Loans also offers same-day funding of up to $45,000.*

 Make the Most Of Your Summer Weekends